KILGORETROUT111/logic-evaluation-engine/README.md

 **Figure: LEE’s logic engine as toroidal geometry.** Top right: Empirically measured toroidal attractor in neural phase-space (Nature 2021).
 Lower right: Phase-space attractor, logic manifold, and phase winding.
 Left: LEE’s resistance graph, path winding, and phase checker.
 All mapped as real, testable trajectories on a toroidal manifold.

-So for those out there who can't stand the heat, get out of the kitchen.

 ### **Logic Evaluation Engine (LEE).**